SSH – Secure Shell access to HPC systems

 A secure mechanism for copying data to a remote host is also available in all OpenSSH distributions on Linux, Mac, and current Windows 10 versions.
-When running Windows, you can also use WinSCP, which has a graphical user interface.
+When running Windows, you can also use WinSCP or MobaXterm, which has a graphical user interface.

 For all command-line based options, the secure copy mechanism is invoked by the following command: